 Step 4: Audit Your Control Environment

-The control environment includes the policies, process controls, connection types, and security measures that are in place to mitigate risks.
+The control environment includes policies, process controls, connection types, and security measures to mitigate risks.

 Each identified control should be assigned a satisfactory rating: